smapiot/piral/docs/tutorials/23-monorepo.md

 ## Conclusion

 Setting up a monorepo with Piral requires some additional knowledge.
 Nevertheless, using the right steps and keeping an eye on things such as versioning, `dependencies` and `devDependencies` it is possible to come up with a decent solution that scales really well.
 What we did not cover is the CI/CD aspect, which will certainly be more complex to implement correctly than in the independent repositories case.

+In the next tutorial, we'll look at a set of useful patterns to implement agile frontends using extension components.